If you have a question that isn't answered here, please email us and we'll post the answer.

 5 Reasons Goat Milk Is So Much Better Than Cow Milk

 No. We let the goat moms raise their own kids.
 For the first month the kids are with their moms constantly.
-When the kids are a month old and eating a significant amount of hay/grass, we put them in their own pen at night, which is next to their mom's so they can see them, milk the moms in the morning, then let the kids nurse for the rest of the day and into the evening.
+Our does produce way more than their young kids can consume so we milk them out in the morning to get whatever the kids didn't.
+Then when the kids are a month old, and eating a significant amount of hay/grass, we put them in their own pen at night, which is next to their moms so they can see them, milk the moms in the morning, then let the kids nurse for the rest of the day and into the evening.
 This way we only have to milk once a day and the kids still have more than enough milk to meet their nutritional needs.
 And the moms seem to enjoy the time alone away from them so they can relax.
 I raised my own kids, I don't want to do theirs too!

 Yes.
 While there is some controversy among goat owners over horned vs disbudded goats (and I respect the decisions of those who choose to leave the horns), we do remove the horns on the babies before they have a chance to grow.
 Reasons for this include: 1) Goats with horns get their heads stuck in the fence and can die there if no one is around to free them; 2) Kids with horns can damage their mother's udders by hooking or butting them; 3) Goats with horns can hurt each other or humans; 4) I have many grandchildren and great-grandchildren visiting the farm and I don't want eyes taken out due to an accident with a horned goat.
 Disbudding is like vaccinating children, it hurts for a few seconds but the long-range benefits are worth it.
 (BTW, if you're the kind that doesn't believe in vaccinations, I respect that too.)